NateWr/good-reviews-wp/readme.txt

 == Changelog ==

+= 1.2 (2014-12-03) =
+* Add .hentry class to ensure valid Google Structured Data in all cases
+* Add excerpt shortcode attribute and widget option to replace use of more global
+* Don't automatically append to content in search results to improve theme compatibility

 = 1.1.1 (2014-09-15) =
 * Prevent flash display of all reviews when cycling a group of reviews